-- three-year undergraduate professional study of civil engineering - two-year specialist graduate professional study of civil engineering
+- three-year professional undergraduate study of civil engineering - two-year professional graduate study of civil engineering

 The curriculum has been adapted to the settings of the Bologna Process, the content and methodology has been modernized, and the electiveness has been increased by offering a larger number of subjects.
 The envisaged directions are taken from the existing structure of the study: the orientation of building construction and the orientation of civil engineering.